MicrosoftDocs/dynamics365smb-docs-pr.en-gb/financials/setup-best-practices-costing-method.md

 ---
 title: Setup Best Practices - Costing Method | Microsoft Docs
-description: "The **Costing Method** on the item card defines item’s cost flow is recorded and whether an actual or budgeted value is capitalised and used in the cost calculation."
+description: "The **Costing Method** on the item card defines item’s cost flow is recorded and whether an actual or budgeted value is capitalized and used in the cost calculation."
 services: project-madeira
 documentationcenter:
 author: SorenGP